Charlotte Illsley

 Peninsula Dental School (Faculty of Health)

 Charlotte is employed at the University of Plymouth as a lecturer in Integrated Dental Science.
-Teaching Bachelor of Dental Surgery (BDS) and Dental Therapy & Hygiene (BDTH) years 1 and 2, Charlotte focuses on the physiology and molecular biology that underpins dentistry.
-Charlotte is the Professional Development module co-lead and the schools Student Feedback co-lead.
+Charlotte is the Year 2 BDS Programme Co-lead, Fitness to Practise Lead for Peninsula Dental School and one of the Professionalism leads in Peninsula Dental School.
+Teaching Bachelor of Dental Surgery (BDS) and Dental Therapy & Hygiene (BDTH), Charlotte focuses on the physiology and molecular biology that underpins dentistry.

 Originally graduating with a BSc (Hons) in Biological Sciences, Charlotte started her PhD in Dr Bing Hu's research group in 2017 and has been investigating various proteins involved in cell fate and differentiation in healthy human skin and cancer.
-Charlotte's research currently focuses on the mechanisms involved in epidermal stratification and differentiation and investigating how these might be involved in the initiation and progression of skin cancer, while exploring how some of these proteins could be manipulated to form novel cancer therapies.
-Alongside this, Charlotte is currently exploring some of the mechanisms involved in the metastasis of oral cancers.
+Charlotte's research explores the mechanisms involved in epidermal stratification and differentiation and investigating how these might be involved in the initiation and progression of skin cancer, while exploring how some of these proteins could be manipulated to form novel cancer therapies.

 Teaching

 Charlotte is co-lead for the Bachelor of Dental Surgery (BDS) and Bachelor of Dental Therapy & Hygiene (BDTH) Professional Development (PD) modules.
-She currently teaches years 1 and 2 BDS and BDTH students at Plymouth and is an academic tutor for year 1 BDS students.
-Charlotte is also co-lead for student feedback in Peninsula Dental School.
+She currently teaches BDS and BDTH students at Plymouth and is an academic tutor for year 2 BDS students.

 Her teaching interests are: